 Issue Title/Applicability Status References II.
 Offsite Emergency Planning (EP) Requirements for SMRs and other new technology.
-Applicability: SMRs and non-LWRs Disposition: The staff has engaged with interested stakeholders on this issue in 2017.
+Applicability: SMRs and non-LWRs Disposition: The staff continues to engage with interested stakeholders on this issue.
 The staff developed a draft white paper summarizing the assessment of current siting regulations, guidance, and Commission policy and discussed it in a public meeting on December 14, 2017.
 During a May 3, 2018, public meeting, NEI provided feedback on this topic on behalf of the nuclear industry.
 The NEI stated their position that RG 4.7, "General Site Suitability Criteria for Nuclear Power Stations," should be updated to scale the population density guidance based on the smaller source term and lower probability of release anticipated for SMRs and advanced reactors.
 The staff is working with the Oak Ridge National Laboratory to develop a draft technical report to identify potential alternative siting criteria for SMRs and non-LWRs that recognizes the possible reduced offsite releases for advanced reactor designs.
 The report will provide insights to the staff for informing its plans to develop additional regulatory guidance, as appropriate, for SMR and non-LWR siting.
-The paper is scheduled to be finalized by mid-2019.
+The report is scheduled to be finalized by mid-2019.
 The staff will report to the Commission on any proposed actions, as described in SECY-16-0012.
 In SECY-11-0152, the staff identified a possible approach for a scalable EP zone for SMRs.
 The NRO staff is working with NSIR and NRR on an internal working group to review these issues further.
-As part of the approach, the staff would liaise with other stakeholders (Department of Homeland Security/Federal Emergency Management Agency, Department of State, Department of Commerce, NEI, American Nuclear Society (ANS), and the public), consider NEI position papers on this topic and develop recommendations.
-In a May 30, 2013, Commission memorandum, the staff provided updates on its EP activities.
-The staff stated that it would not propose new policy or revise guidance for specific changes to EP requirements absent specific proposals from industry stakeholders.
-SECY-18-0103 10/12/18 Final Regulatory Basis (10/16/17) SRM-SECY-16- 0069 (06/22/16) SECY-16-0069 (05/31/16) SRM-SECY-15- 0077 (08/04/15) SECY-15-0077 (05/29/15) NEI Response to NRC
+As part of the approach, the staff would liaise with other stakeholders (Department of Homeland Security/Federal Emergency Management Agency, the Environmental Protection Agency, Department of State, Department of Commerce, NEI, American Nuclear Society (ANS), and the public), consider NEI position papers on this topic and develop recommendations.
+SECY-18-0103 10/12/18 Final Regulatory Basis (10/16/17) SRM-SECY-16- 0069 (06/22/16) SECY-16-0069 (05/31/16) SRM-SECY-15- 0077 (08/04/15) SECY-15-0077 (05/29/15) NEL Response to NRC